pedropablosilvaa/mineria-datos-avanzada/README.md

-# mineria-datos-avanzada
+# Advanced data mining
-Data mining using  Seeds dataset from UCI Repository and R
+Advanced data mining using  Seeds dataset from UCI Repository and R